TonyTA88/ApiProducts/README.md

 # ApiProducts

-Visual Studio 2019 or Visual Code
+#Visual Studio 2019 or Visual Code
-.NET Core SDK 2.2
+#.NET Core SDK 2.2

-DataBase used SqlServerExpress
+#DataBase used SqlServerExpress

--For Authentication used jwt token.
+#For Authentication used jwt token.

 -Postman files included in the postman folder: